textmagic/textmagic-rest-ruby-v2/docs/TextMagicApi.md

 }

 begin
-  #Get all sub-accounts with their REST API tokens associated with app name
+  #Get all sub-accounts with their REST API tokens associated with a specified app name
   result = api_instance.get_subaccounts_with_tokens(get_subaccounts_with_tokens_input_object, opts)
   p result
 rescue TextMagic::ApiError => e